tyomaAni/SlowLib/README.md

 # Some things about library

 * No inline functions (if need, make inline version with suffix '_inl')
-* Library by default will be a collection of static libraries, but it should have option to use it as dynamic link libraries.
+* Library will be a collection of static libraries.

 # Coding